 5.1 Lisa’s and Kris’ Cultural Learning Experiences

-In line with previous research (e.g., Jackson, 2010, 2013; Kinginger, 2004, 2008; Plews, 2015; cf. Block, 2007), the results of this study suggest that studying abroad clearly impacted these learners’ constructions of culture and identity.
+In line with previous research (e.g., Brubaker, 2007; Jackson, 2010, 2013; Kinginger, 2004, 2008; Plews, 2015; Wilkinson, 1998; see also Block, 2007), the results of this study suggest that studying abroad clearly impacted these learners’ constructions of culture and identity.
 Both students try to narrate their experiences abroad with reference to notions of culture and language, simultaneously constructing themselves as subjects-in-process who undergo a developmental process while on exchange.
-Similar to what previous research has shown, their narrations contain moments of positive and negative stereotyping (e.g., Jackson, 2008; Murphy-Lejeune, 2002), of a strengthened sense of national identity in light of feelings of foreignness in the host country and frustration (e.g., Isabelli-García, 2006; Kinginger, 2008, 2010; Plews, 2015), and of reflexivity and self-analysis (e.g., Jackson, 2013; Smolcic, 2013) when being prompted to narrate their experiences as part of the interview situation.
+Similar to what previous research has shown, their narrations contain moments of positive and negative stereotyping (e.g., Jackson, 2008; Murphy-Lejeune, 2002), of a strengthened sense of national identity in light of feelings of frustration and foreignness in the host country (e.g., Isabelli-García, 2006; Kinginger, 2008, 2010; Plews, 2015), and of reflexivity, self-analysis and questioning of stereotypical notions (e.g., Cook, 2006; Jackson, 2013; Smolcic, 2013) when being prompted to narrate their experiences as part of the interview situation.

 However, the two cases also suggest that the respective conceptualizations of culture of the two students are based on common-sense notions.
-Culture is interpreted as a given set of facts that somehow shape people.
+Culture is interpreted as a pre-existing set of facts that somehow shape people.
 As a result, when talking about culture, both participants get trapped in a discourse of cultural dichotomies that inadvertently leads to stereotyping, due to an underlying us-versus-them construction of cultures as static entities.
 Kris seems to be aware of the inherent traps of this notion of culture, yet he cannot escape it as he does not have an alternative model of expressing and differentiating his experiences with multiple discourse communities, while Lisa is happy to position herself vis-à-vis generalized images of national culture that allow her to understand herself and the Other, and construct a positive self-image.

 In terms of interculturality, Kris clearly shows that he is on the way to becoming an intercultural speaker in Byram’s (1997) sense, while Lisa actively avoids questioning herself and others, as well as opening up toward challenges and discoveries.
 She remains in the realm of the familiar and both her idealizations and her beliefs about Canada and Germany remain largely unchallenged.
 Her notions of culture and the respective national cultures appear reinforced as they provide her with a soothing clarity.
-Overall, her SA experience leads Lisa to confirm her prior beliefs, namely, the idealization of herself, as well as the dichotomization of Canada versus Europe.
+Overall, her SA experience leads Lisa to confirm her prior beliefs.
 What changes is her perception of Europe as one whole (she now views it as several wholes that are nevertheless the Other when compared to Canada), and she views Canada in a more positive light, which allows her to maintain a positive self-image.

 Lisa’s pre-SA conceptualization of culture as a homogenous entity, identifiable through surface phenomena, clearly carries over into her sojourn narratives and interpretation of learning experiences.
 Her desire to maintain and demonstrate her independent, mature, European subject position prevents her from grappling with the multi-faceted, contradictory, and dynamic nature of cultural phenomena, which could contest and confuse her sense of self and imagined participation in European communities.
 Rather, she appears drawn to facts and symbols that provide explanations and help her to project her desired self.